 The updated calculators were released into production on January 15, 2024.
 Informational and training materials were provided to all staff of the Child Support Services Division on January 4, 2024.
 The updated Child Support Guidelines Booklet was made available on the Child Support Services Division's website on January 15, 2024.
-Future Reviews The next quadrennial review of South Carolina's Child Support Guidelines is scheduled for January 1, 2028.
-To obtain additional information on participating and/or contributing to the review process, please contact James Swick, Assistant Director, at James.Swick@dss.sc.gov or Post Office Box 1469, Columbia, South Carolina 29202.
-ADDENDUM A Please follow this link: Microsoft Word - 2014CSGuidelines3FinalBookletFormat.docx (sc.gov) CHILD SUPPORT GUIDELINES REGULATION BASIC SUPPORT TABLES CHILD SUPPORT WORKSHEETS
+ADDENDUM A CHILD SUPPORT GUIDELINES REGULATION BASIC SUPPORT TABLES CHILD SUPPORT WORKSHEETS